Sakrac/x65/README.md

 	link BSS
 ```

-There is currently object file support (use -obj <filename> argument to generate), currently doing a lot of testing to make sure it works as expected.
-At this time all labels from object files are globally visible causing potential confusion if two files share the same name labels and XDEF is intended to mark labels as global to protect file scope labels.
+There is currently object file support (use -obj <filename> argument to generate), the recommended file extension for object files is .x65.
+In order to access symbols from object file code use XDEF <labelname> prior to declaring a label within the object.

 <a name="load">**LOAD**